babohhauru/Machine-Learning/week4/report/Week4 Assignment Report.md

 </center>
 </div>

 (e) Although we don't know for sure which model is better to use from the first two problems.
 But the table from (c) and the graph from (d) can tell us the baseline model and the logistic classifier are making random predictions by classifying all the data into the negative class.
-The ROC curves of the two models also support this.
-In addition, the KNN model generates a curve closer to the ideal point, and several positive data are correctly classified.
+The ROC curves of the two models also prove this.
+In addition, the KNN model generates a curve closer to the ideal point, and some positive data are correctly classified.
 So I would suggest using KNN model for this dataset.